SweetAdjPotato/Boston-Airbnb-price-estimator/README.md

 ## File Descriptions <a name="files"></a>

 Data are in the data folder.
+There are two notebooks in the folder.
+1. Boston_Airbnb_price_estimator.ipynb, which is the draft notebook;
+2. Boston_Airbnb_price_estimator-updated.ipynb, which is the restructured notebook following the CRISP-DM process.

-Only one notebook and all the functions needed are written in the notebook along with the code.
+All the functions needed are written in the notebook along with the code.

 ## Results<a name="results"></a>